graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/graphiql.md

 # GraphiQL

+> ℹ️ From GraphQL 8.x, GraphiQL 3.x will be used.

 [GraphiQL](https://github.com/graphql/graphiql) is an interactive, in-browser GraphQL IDE.
 It's a fantastic developer tool that helps you form queries and explore your schema and documentation.
 You can try it out with a <a href="https://graphql.github.io/swapi-graphql" target="_blank">live demo here</a>.